Why Is Boudoir Photography So Expensive? The Real Cost Explained

 spending on other things

-I'm Katie, and I am a professional photographer of over a decade, specialising in boudoir the last 5 years.
-I have worked with hundreds of women of all shapes, sizes, ages, cultures, backgrounds and beliefs.
+I'm Katie, and I am a professional photographer of over a decade, specialising in boudoir since 2020.
+I have worked with hundreds of people of all shapes, sizes, ages, cultures, backgrounds and beliefs.
 Yet all of them have come in wanting to change - wanting to feel stronger in themselves.
 And all of them have come out feeling exactly that.

 Woman in red lingerie leaning back on white rug amongst some plants